Ihaa21/LightRendering/README.md

 - Graphics_Utils
 - Framework_Vulkan

 Some of the shaders might be commented out with REM but you can uncomment those for a first build.
+You might have to change the sln paths so that the

 # TODO

-- Make git ignore the contents of build_win32 except for the sln file
+- Make git ignore the contents of build_win32 except for the sln file (and make the paths in the sln relative)
 - Make git auto pull the library dependencies to a libs folder
 - Add tiled deferred rendering
 - Add transparent objects to all renderers